Home » Lifestyle » The History of Poker Chips

 Golden poker chips and dice floating on a dark background with golden, glittery specks.

-Of all the different types of chips produced throughout history, ceramic and plastic have become the choice materials for casinos.
+Of all the different types of poker chips produced throughout history, ceramic and plastic have become the choice materials for casinos.
 The chips are formed by injection molding and contain resins, ABS plastics, and other ceramic-like materials.
 The finished product has a decent weight, smooth surface, and crisp lettering with no visible flaws.

 Modern poker chips are standardized in every way, from the dimensions to the texture.
 They’re a form of currency for casinos, so the design must have a level of quality that the average person can’t replicate.
 This means that manufacturing standards are extremely high, just as they are for playing cards and dice.